-In 2017, 12 feeders reached or exceeded the threshold of seven sustained interruptions which represents a significant improvement over the previous years.
-The favourable trend in FESI since 2010 reflects the targeted capital investments and maintenance work performed by Toronto Hydro as a part of its Worst Performing Feeders program.
+In 2018, 17 feeders reached or exceeded the threshold of seven sustained interruptions which represents an improvement when compared to the results of four out of the last five years.
+The favourable trend in FESI since 2010 reflects the targeted capital investments and maintenance work performed by Toronto Hydro as a part of its investment programs, including the Worst Performing Feeders program.

-• Momentary Average Interruption Frequency Index ("MAIFI")
+Momentary Average Interruption Frequency Index ("MAIFI")